|

 - Insurance for Blocks of Flats and Apartments Surgery

-Insurance / Doctors Vets Dentist Health Quotedesk
+Insurance / Doctors Vets Dentist Health Intasure

-for a wide range of medical and health professions.
+premiums for a wide range of medical and health professions.

-Surgery policy includes as standard Employers Liability
+for business Surgery policy includes as standard

-Insurance) Regulations 1998.
+Liability (Compulsory Insurance) Regulations 1998.
 Our limit of cover is £10,000,000.00.
-This protects

-Certificates must be retained for possible inspection for at least 40 years after
+employment with you.
+Certificates must be retained for possible inspection for

-expiry.
-Completing Risk Assessments is a very important function in all industries
+at least 40 years after expiry.
+Completing Risk Assessments is a very important

-and professions.
+function in all industries and professions.

 It is a requirement to keep a documentes result of your findings if you employ